-Stocks Going Ex Dividend the First Week of April
+Stocks Going Ex Dividend the Fifth Week of June

 Here is our latest update on the stock trading technique called ‘Buying Dividends,’ also commonly referred to as ‘Dividend Capture.’
 This is the process of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend.